White Willow

 The white willow is grown from cuttings rather than seed and is a large, fast-growing tree often found growing close to water.
 The name comes from its pale slender leaves which have small hairs on the underside, creating a silvery appearance as they move in the wind.
 Yellow male catkins and green female catkins form on separate trees in spring.
 The female catkins ripen to produce fluffy seeds which are distributed by the wind.
 White willow will thrive in a sunny spot and we recommend that it is planted in spaces with no pipework nearby.

-White willow full grown height:
+Estimated full grown height:

 25 meters